Symphony No. 9 in E minor, Opus 95, From the New World

-RECORDINGS Christoph Eschenbach conducting the Curtis Symphony Orchestra (Ondine) or the Houston Symphony (Virgin Classics) | Rafael Kubelík conducting the Berlin Philharmonic (Deutsche Grammophon Eloquence) | Kurt Masur conducting the New York Philharmonic (Teldec) | George Szell conducting the Cleveland Orchestra (CBS Great Performances) | István Kertész conducting the London Symphony Orchestra (Decca)
+Recordings: Rafael Kubelík conducting the Berlin Philharmonic (Deutsche Grammophon Eloquence) | Kurt Masur conducting the New York Philharmonic (Teldec) | Václav Talich conducting the Czech Philharmonic Orchestra in a recording made in 1951 (Supraphon) | George Szell conducting the Cleveland Orchestra (CBS Great Performances) | István Kertész conducting the London Symphony Orchestra (Decca)

-READING Dvořák, by Hans-Hubert Schönzeler (Marion Boyars) | Dvořák and his World, edited by Michael Beckerman (Princeton) | Dvořák in America 1892-1895, edited by John C. Tibbetts (Amadeus) | New Worlds of Dvořák: Searching in America for the Composer’s Inner Life, edited by Michael Beckerman (W.W.
-Norton)
+Reading: Dvořák, by Hans-Hubert Schönzeler (Marion Boyars) | Dvořák and his World, edited by Michael Beckerman (Princeton) | Dvořák in America 1892-1895, edited by John C. Tibbetts (Amadeus) | New Worlds of Dvořák: Searching in America for the Composer’s Inner Life, edited by Michael Beckerman (Norton)